Asbury University's theater production Three in a Row three males in a row on the stage.

 Life-Changing Experiences

-Present a proposal to direct their a show.
+The Theatre program offers incredible opportunities.
 Take a 2-week acting intensive with professional actors and instructors from the Globe and National theatres.
-Work closely with the film & television programs allowing students to move between acting or designing for stage to adapt those skills for acting or designing for film.
+Work closely with the film & television programs, moving between acting or designing for stage to adapt those skills for acting or designing for film.
 The sky is the limit!

 Where you’ll Learn